 It wasn’t until I was an adult, navigating a safe and healthy life for my babies, though, that I really started to understand the impact of our environment on us.

 When I started writing at Kitchen Stewardship®, in fact, striving to help people balance their family’s nutrition, budget, time and care for the environment, I began reading a few life-changing books.
-As you can see in this somewhat hilarious post about aluminum in antiperspirants and my quintessential baby steps as I learned more, Living Green by Greg Horn was one of them.
+As you can see in my quintessential baby steps as I learned more, Living Green by Greg Horn was one of them.
 I don’t often remember my sources for knowledge other than, “I read somewhere that…” but for some reason, a few nuggets from Living Green have stuck with me for a decade!

 I’ve often shared the garlic-on-the-foot test that I detail in the antiperspirant post, and the top 10 personal product ingredients to avoid that I reference in this post about non-toxic options for baby diaper cream and bath soap are still in my head as I scan products like “natural” sunscreens, shampoos and conditioners for potential perpetrators.

 Those older posts, by the way, are such a fascinating view into my own personal baby steps as I started out, and why Kitchen Stewardship® is known for giving grace on the journey!
 It really is all about baby steps, because we can’t change faster than our brains will let go of old habits!
 I also love that I talked about a myth “going around in an email,” which now would be “viral on social media,” right?
 But Facebook wasn’t a thing back then!